The island of Maui is the second most visited of the Hawaiian Islands. There are lots of great things to see and do in six days.

 You can get some last minute shopping done at Whalers Village.

-If you’re staying in South Maui, spend the day at one of beaches in Kihei or Wailea.
+If you’re staying in South Maui, spend the day at one of the beaches in Kihei or Wailea.
 You might even enjoy a day at Big Beach in Makena where you can make the hike over the rocky outcropping to Little Beach, one of Maui’s few, unofficial, clothing optional beaches.

 You can get your last minute shopping done at the Shops at Wailea.